browserless/browserless/README.md

   <img src="https://raw.githubusercontent.com/browserless/chrome/master/assets/browserless_logo_screen_gradient.png">
 </div>

+> Looking for V1 of browserless?
+Check it out [here](https://github.com/browserless/chrome/tree/v1).
+> Version 1 is the version we currently still have running on the browserless service.

 browserless is a web-based service that allows for remote clients to connect and execute headless work; all inside of docker.
 It supports new libraries like Puppeteer and Playwright, aiming to replace antiquated or in-house systems.
 We also bundle numerous handy REST-based APIs for doing more common actions like data collection, PDF generation and more.

 We also take care of other common issues such as missing system-fonts, missing external libraries, and performance improvements.
 We even handle edge-cases like downloading files, managing sessions, and have a full documentation site built into the project which includes Open API docs.